kevchu3/azure-buildagent-container/README.md

 ### 7. Deploy Build Agent

-Create the deployment which will subsequently create a running build agent pod.
+Create the [deployment] which will subsequently create a running build agent pod.

 ```
-$ oc create -f resources/agent.deployment.yaml
+$ oc create -f resources/deployment.yaml
 ```

 Optionally, you will need to perform these additional steps if you require a [privately signed CA for your proxy]:

 a.
 [Modify the default Proxy object] to include your privately signed CA certificates.

 b.
 [Inject the privately signed CA] into your deployment.
-You will deploy the [agent-with-custom-ca.deployment.yaml] file instead of the one above:
+You will deploy the [agent-with-custom-ca-deployment.yaml] file instead of the one above:

 ```
-$ oc create -f resources/agent-with-custom-ca.deployment.yaml
+$ oc create -f resources/agent-with-custom-ca-deployment.yaml
 ```

 ## Verifying Your Work